Year over year, the overall value of goods exported from Norway accelerated by 68.5% compared to $160.5 billion in 2021.

-Based on the average exchange rate for 2019, the Norwegian krone has depreciated by -9.1% against the US dollar since 2015 and declined by -8.2% from 2018 to 2019.
+Based on the average exchange rate for 2022, the Norwegian krone has depreciated by -18.2% against the US dollar since 2018 and diluted by -11.9% from 2021 to 2022.
 Norway’s weaker local currency makes Norwegian exports paid for in stronger US dollars relatively less expensive for international buyers.

 Norway’s Top 10 Exports

-Norway’s top 10 exports accounted for 84.1% of the overall value of its global shipments.
+Norway’s top 10 exports accounted for 92% of the overall revenues for its global shipments.